docker/docs/compose/environment-variables/set-environment-variables.md

 ---
-title: Ways to use environment variables in Compose
+title: Ways to set environment variables in Compose
 description: How to set, use and manage environment variables in Compose
 keywords: compose, orchestration, environment, env file
 redirect_from: